-In this week's edition of the AMA's Prioritizing Equity series, join health justice leaders and advocates as they discuss the ways in which COVID-19 uniquely impacts people with disabilities.
+In this Feb.
+11, 2021, of the AMA's Prioritizing Equity series, health justice leaders and advocates as discuss the ways in which COVID-19 uniquely impacts people with disabilities.
 Tune in as they share immediate and long-term improvement strategies for ensuring equity.

 - Maurice G. Sholas, MD, PhD— Principal for Sholas Medical Consulting